amorist/awesome/README.md

 - [electron/node](https://github.com/electron/node) - Node fork to make it suitable for embedding in Electron
 - [herrbischoff/awesome-macos-command-line](https://github.com/herrbischoff/awesome-macos-command-line) - Use your macOS terminal shell to do awesome things.
 - [jonathanong/osx-webdev-setup](https://github.com/jonathanong/osx-webdev-setup) - The perfect web development OS X setup
-- [sindresorhus/awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics
 - [ruanyf/jstraining](https://github.com/ruanyf/jstraining) - 全栈工程师培训材料
 - [vue-bulma/vue-admin](https://github.com/vue-bulma/vue-admin) - We are refactoring it, using the latest Vue and Bulma.
 WIP
 - [vuejs/awesome-vue](https://github.com/vuejs/awesome-vue) - 🎉 A curated list of awesome things related to Vue.js